touronc/diffusions-for-sbi/README.md

 Offical Code for the paper "Diffusion posterior sampling for simulation-based inference in tall data settings".

-An updated version of the paper is available and can be downloaded at `paper_post_rebuttal.zip`.
+An updated version of the paper is available at `paper.pdf`.
 The figures from the paper can be found in the `figures/` folder.
 It contains folders corresponding to each experiments that respectively provide resutls for the Gaussian Toy examples (`toy_models/`), the SBI benchmark examples (`sbibm/`) examples and a real simulator from computational neuroscience (`jrnnm/`).
-They can be downloaded at `figures.zip`.

 ## Requirements